Death of a Unicorn Review: Dark Unicorn Movie with 'Wednesday' Star Might Be Surprisingly Magical

 Reasons

 The most magical properties of Death of a Unicorn are its quirky story, straightforward execution, and ridiculously good humor.
-A horror movie about a unicorn is certainly an unconventional idea that was made it work.
+A horror movie about a unicorn's death is not a bad concept for the Hollywood landscape.
 There's nothing overly difficult or dirty.
 Just a tale of a father-daughter duo accidentally crashing into a unicorn.
-Also, the film doesn’t aim to teach a moral lesson, and instead succeeds as pure entertainment.
-For A24, it's a refreshing break from their usual dramas and horror fare.
-While there are minor themes about nature, the primary goal is to make audiences laugh without diving into heavy subplots.
-Going ahead, the humor can serve multiple laughs.
-Served as well-written jokes, they are delivered through dialogue or absurd character kills.
-They might be stupid, but they hit the mark in the best possible way.
+Also, the film just serves as pure entertainment, unlike how other films try to be preachy with a moral lesson.
+For A24, it's a refreshing break from their roller coaster of dramas and horror.
+While there are minor themes about nature, the main goal is to make a laugh without diving into deep subplots or the like.
+The last of this bunch?
+The humor is well-done!
+Most of them are delivered either through deaths or dialogue gags.
+They might be stupid, but they work in the best possible way.

 Other standout elements of Death of a Unicorn include strong performances, effective jumpscares and kills, and decent CGI.
-Casting an overrated star, like Jenna Ortega, doesn't automatically mean the movie will turn out bad.
-Every actor, including her, delivered solid performances in the movie.
+Casting an overrated star, like Jenna Ortega, doesn't mean the movie is going to be terrible.
+Everyone delivered their strong performances.
 However, Will Poulter and Anthony Carrigan stole the show as Elliot and Griff respectively.
-On the horror front, the jumpscares and kills add genuine tension, even for a comedy.
-This is one of those times where unicorns are depicted as vile.
-It has just enough kills to make sure not everyone dies.
-Finally, the CGI rendering of the unicorns is commendable, even though they are not as groundbreaking as Marvel's CGI.
-The team managed to make them look realistic enough to blend in with the live-action settings.
-Unlike last year’s disappointing Borderlands adaptation, the smooth movement makes the movie look believable.
+On the horror front, the jumpscares and kills add genuine tension in a comedy like this.
+It's just one of those times where unicorns are depicted as dangerous creatures.
+It has just enough kills to make sure not everyone dies in the whimsical format.
+Finally, the CGI of the unicorns are good, even though they are not as groundbreaking as Marvel's CGI.
+The VFX team managed to pay attention to details without overlooking at every single thing.
+Unlike that Borderlands adaptation from last year, the smooth movements makes the movie look more believable.

 Despite being a fun movie, Death of a Unicorn has its flaws.
-While it was effective, casting Jenna Ortega felt like a mixed choice.
-She might continue to play the same character over and over again after being cast in this one.
+While her performance was effective, Jenna Ortega was a questionable choice.
+After being cast in this movie, she might continue to play the same character over and over again in the future.
 Additionally, the pacing could have been tightened.
-Certain scenes drag on to distract from the prime story.
+Certain scenes drag on to talk about unicorn lore or make filler.
 If the movie was shorter, it might fit the typical Hollywood formula, because even a fast pace could have been worth it for this movie.

 Conclusion

-Death of a Unicorn is a feel-good ride, with both comedy and horror, that proves even unicorns can kill for revenge!
-More companies should make films that poke fun at the typical Hollywood formula.
-After a series of seriousness, A24 has struck gold by embracing pure entertainment, and it would be fantastic to see them create more movies like this.
-While the CGI isn't Marvel-level, the engaging story and its blend of scares ensure this movie stands out.
-Here's hoping Jenna Ortega explores new character types in future roles to avoid predictability!
+Death of a Unicorn is a feel-good ride that proves even unicorns can kill for revenge!
+In my honest opinion, more companies should make films that poke fun at the typical Hollywood formula in the era.
+After a series of seriousness, A24 should make some more movies that are pure entertainment.
+While the CGI isn't Marvel-worthy, the story and scares ensure this movie stands out.
+Just don't let Jenna Ortega be in the movies all the time.
 If you're a fan of dark comedies, this is worth a watch.
-It's guaranteed to make you scream and laugh at the same time.

 Comments